joejoe909/DriverPassOLMS/README.md

 # Revise
 <p> If I had to revise any of these efforts, I would state that I'm constantly trying to discern the difference between functional and non-functional requirements.
 While this was a challenge, I formed a list of facts that distinguish the two. </p>

-<p> **Non-Functional Requirments:** Refer to behavioral properties the system must possess.
+<p> <b>Non-Functional Requirments:</b> Refer to behavioral properties the system must possess.
 Non-functional requirements cover the following: </p>

 - Operational in Nature
 - Cover Performance
 - Security